Repatriation: Repatriation vs. return

-Types of human repatriation

 Medical repatriation

 Repatriation is linked with health care due to the costs and resources associated with providing medical treatment to travelers and immigrants pursuing citizenship.
-For example, if a foreign national is in the United States with a visa and becomes ill, the insurance that the visa holder has in his or her native country may not apply in the United States, especially if it is a country with universal health care coverage.
+For example, if a foreign national is in the United States with a visa and becomes ill, the insurance that the visa holder has in their native country may not apply in the United States, especially if it is a country with universal health care coverage.
 This scenario forces hospitals to choose one of three options: